Constitution of Spain: Refrendo

 The King is vested with executive power, but is not personally responsible for exercising it.
 This does not mean that his actions are free of responsibility.
 The responsibility for the King's actions falls into the persons who hold actual political power and who actually take political decisions, which the King only formally and symbolically ratifies.
 This is done through a procedure or institution called the refrendo ("countersigning" in the official English translation of the constitution).

-All the King's actions have to undergo the refrendo procedure.
-Through the refrendo, other persons assume responsibility for the King's actions, if such responsibility is demanded from them.
-Article 64 explains the refrendo, which transports the King's responsibility to the Prime Minister for most cases, though it also establishes the refrendo for Ministers in some cases.
+All the King's acts have to undergo the refrendo procedure.
+Through the refrendo, other persons assume legal and political responsibility for the King's acts, if such responsibility is demanded from them.
+Article 64 explains the refrendo and transfers responsibility for royal acts to the Prime Minister in most cases, though it also allows other ministers to assume responsibility for royal acts as well.
 In general, when there is not a formed government, the responsibility is assumed by the President of the Congress of Deputies.
 Without the refrendo, the King's actions are null and void.

 There are only two royal acts that do not require the refrendo.
 The first encompasses all acts related to the management of the Royal House of Spain; the King can freely hire and fire any employees of the Royal House and he receives an annual amount from the state budget to operate the Royal House, which he freely distributes across the institution.
 The second one refers to the King's will, which enables him to distribute his material legacy and name tutors for his children, if they are not legal adults.